AdobeDocs/commerce-php/src/pages/developer/components/add-admin-grid.md

 ## Completed extension

-The complete extension can be found on GitHub at [Magento 2 Admin Grid Example Extension](https://github.com/goivvy/admin-grid-tutorial).
+The complete extension can be found on GitHub at [Admin Grid Example Extension](https://github.com/goivvy/admin-grid-tutorial).
 Installation instructions:

 1. Clone the repository